-While printing a hard-copy of the Desk Reference will provide the reader with a useful reference document, it has been designed to be used primarily as a computer "desktop" electronic document.
+The Desk Reference document has been designed to be used primarily as a computer "desktop" electronic document.
 When opened on a computer that is also connected to the internet, the embedded hot-links provide immediate access to supplemental internet resources.
 The goal is to provide a tool that simplifies research.